CVE-1999-1032

 01 // Technical Summary

-Critical vulnerability in the LAT/Telnet Gateway (lattelnet) on legacy Ultrix systems allows for complete system compromise.
-Successful exploitation grants attackers root privileges, enabling full control over the affected server and potential lateral movement within the network.
-This vulnerability poses a severe risk to any organization still operating vulnerable Ultrix systems.
+Critical vulnerability in the LAT/Telnet Gateway (lattelnet) on Ultrix systems allows for complete system compromise.
+Successful exploitation grants attackers root privileges, enabling full control over the affected server and potentially the entire network.
+This vulnerability is extremely old, but the presence of legacy systems means it could still pose a significant risk.

 02 // Vulnerability Mechanism